TurboGears/tg2docs/docs/main/Extensions/Geo/FeatureServerTutorial.rst

 database.
 GeoAlchemy supports other geometry types such as Point, Polygon and Mutiple Geometries.
 We also pass the dimension of the geometry as a parameter.
-The Geometry type takes another parameter for the `SRID`.
-In this case we leave it to its default value of `4326` which means that our geometry values will have geographic latitude and longitude coordinate system.
+The Geometry type takes another parameter for the `SRID`, the Spatial Reference ID.
+In this case we leave it to its default value of `4326` which means that our geometry values will be expressed in geographic latitude and longitude coordinate system.
+There is a nice blogpost on `SharpGIS`_ that explains the concept of SRID.
+EPSG:4326 is chosen as the default SRID by PostGIS and other software primarily because it is based on the global ellipsoid (called WGS84) which is not specific to a particular region or continent.

 We finally call the GeometryDDL DDL Extension that enables creation and deletion of geometry columns just after and before table create and drop statements respectively.
 The GeometryColumn, LineString and GeometryDDL must be imported from the geoalchemy package.

 .. todo:: Difficulty: Easy. define SRID.
 What is this?
 What does the default value of
           4326 mean?
 Why was it chosen?
 Links to this information would be